Oops, I Madrid It Again

 Cool Neighborhoods and Streets

-Chueca: It’s the gay neighborhood in Madrid.
-Hell, it might be the gayest neighborhood in the world — and I’ve been to San Francisco and Provincetown!
+It’s the gay neighborhood in Madrid.
+Hell, it might be the gayest neighborhood in the world—and I’ve been to San Francisco and Provincetown!
 There are so many Pride flags here that you’ll think a rainbow threw up.
 All that aside, it’s an awesome part of Madrid with great restaurants and bars.
 Check out Mercado San Antón, an indoor food market with restaurants and a cool bar.

-In Chueca, even the metro station is gay, gay, gay!
+Even the Metro station in Chueca is gay, gay, gay!

-Plaza del Sol: This is literally the center of Madrid.
-It’s kilometer zero for the entire highway system — all distances are measured from this spot.
+This is literally the center of Madrid.
+It’s kilometer zero for the entire highway system—all distances are measured from this spot.
 Look for:

 • The Oso y el Madroño statue: The image of a bear pawing at a strawberry tree has been associated with Madrid for centuries.
 By the way, guess what no longer lives in Madrid?
-Bears and strawberry trees.
+Bears.
+And guess what doesn’t grow on trees?
+Strawberries.

 • The Tío Pepe sign: Tío Pepe is a brand of sherry.
 This sign has been there forever.